The Hurt Locker: Response among veterans

 A review published March 8, 2010, in the Air Force Times cited overall negative reviews from bomb experts in Iraq attached to the 4th Brigade, 1st Armored Division, quoting a bomb disposal team leader who called the film's portrayal of a bomb expert "grossly exaggerated and not appropriate," and describing the lead character as "more of a run and gun cowboy type … exactly the kind of person that we're not looking for."
 Another bomb disposal team member said that the lead character's "swagger would put a whole team at risk.
 Our team leaders don't have that kind of invincibility complex, and if they do, they aren't allowed to operate.
 A team leader's first priority is getting his team home in one piece."

-On the embedded side, former correspondent for The Politico and Military Times Christian Lowe (who embedded with U.S. military units each year from 2002 to 2005) explained at DefenseTech: "Some of the scenes are so disconnected with reality to be almost parody."
+On the embedded side, former correspondent for Politico and Military Times Christian Lowe (who embedded with U.S. military units each year from 2002 to 2005) explained at DefenseTech: "Some of the scenes are so disconnected with reality to be almost parody."

 Former British bomb disposal officer Guy Marot said, "James makes us look like hot-headed, irrational adrenaline junkies with no self-discipline.
 It’s immensely disrespectful to the many officers who have lost their lives."

 On the other hand, Henry Engelhardt, an adjutant with the National Explosive Ordnance Disposal Association having twenty years' experience in bomb defusal, complimented the film's atmosphere and depiction of the difficulties of the job, saying, "Of course, no film is realistic in all its details, but the important things were done very well."

+James Clark, editor-in-chief for Task and Purpose, writes that the despite the controversies about the movie's realism and exaggerated depiction of the soldiers' conduct, the grocery store scene at the end of the movie accurately captures a universal struggle veterans face when returning to civilian life.
+He describes the struggle as one where veterans become acclimated to making life-or-death decisions and having every minute planned out for them that making mundane decisions can feel overwhelming and uncomfortable, to the point of feeling lost and adrift.
+Mark Boal discussed how this scene especially resonated with veterans in a 2012 interview with the Los Angeles Times, where he expresses surprise that the scene struck a chord with so many veterans who related to feeling lost and out of place once returning home.